emb-riscv/specs-markdown/exceptions-and-interrupts.md

 be at least 3 (i.e. at least 8 priority levels).

-> <sup>Extra care must be considered when moving code to implmentations with fewer priority levels, since truncation could lead to priority inversions; it is recommended that software handling priorities know about the numbr of bits and use asserts to validate the priority values.</sup>
+> <sup>Extra care must be considered when moving code to implmentations with fewer priority levels, since truncation could lead to priority inversions.

-> <sup>For example, when moving a program from devices with 4-bit priority bits to devices with 3-bit priorities, if the application uses priority 0x05 for IRQ0 and priority 0x03 for IRQ1, IRQ0 is expected to have a higher priority.
-But if MSB bit 2 is removed, IRQ0 will become level 0x01 and have a lower priority than IRQ1.</sup>
+  For example, when moving a program from devices with 4-bit priority bits to devices with 3-bit priorities, if the application uses priority 9 for IRQ0 and priority 3 for IRQ1, IRQ0 is expected to have a higher priority.
+But if the MSB bit is removed, IRQ0 will have priority 1 and be lower than IRQ1.</sup>

+> <sup>It is
+  recommended that software handling priorities know about the numbr of bits and use asserts to validate the priority values.</sup>

 ### Interrupt preemption and nesting